ansys/pyansys-quarto-cheatsheet/doc/source/getting-started.rst

 .. note::

     By default, code cells are executed.
 To disable execution, use the `execute` option.
-    To disable execution and display of individual or multiple code cells, utilize the `execute` option within the code cell.
+    To turn off execution and display of individual or multiple code cells, utilize the `execute` option within the code cell.

     .. code-block:: python
         :linenos: